Non-universality of halo profiles and implications for dark matter experiments: Cosmological Variations in the Halo Profile

-It is instructive to consider also the distribution of halo density profile slopes.
-In Fig. \ref{scatter}, we show the distribution of the logarithmic radial slope of the density at various radii.
-The PDF of $d \ln \rho/d \ln r$ is well-described by a Gaussian distribution, except perhaps at large radii where substructure or other effects appear to result in wider than Gaussian tails.
-The mean of this distribution at each radius is consistent with the Einasto profile with $\alpha=0.19$.
-Note that the Einasto profile with fixed $\alpha$ implies zero scatter in the PDF of halo slopes.
-The radii in the right panel of Fig. \ref{scatter} are chosen such that they should have identical logarithmic slopes, assuming the Einasto profile, for the mean halo concentration of 4.55.
-For most radii, the width of the distribution of slopes are remarkably similar whether measured in terms of $r_{-2}$ or in terms of $r_{200}$, apart from the innermost plotted radius.
-This suggests that intra-halo ``bumps'' rather than halo concentration is the major contributor to scatter in the slope PDF.
-In fact, Eq. \ref{eqnein} implies that the distribution in density slopes at fixed $r/r_{200}$ due to the concentration distribution should be $\simlt 0.1$, which is much smaller than the actual spread which ranges from $0.17 < \sigma_{d \ln \rho/d \ln r} < 0.34$ at the fixed $r/r_{200}$ values shown.
 At the smallest radius of $r_{-2}/10$, the slope distribution width is likely dominated by errors in the concentration measurement (left panel).
 Presumably for this reason, the PDF of the slopes is narrower when considered with respect to $r_{200}$ at the smallest radii.
 At each radius, we show an estimate of the uncertainty in the slope measurement, based on poisson noise from the average number of particles per radial bin.
 The slope uncertainty is significantly smaller than the measured PDF, except at the smallest plotted radius.
 Because numerical problems are most difficult to overcome at small radii, poisson uncertainty could underestimate the true error.
 We thus cannot rule out the possibility that the broadened PDF at small radii may have numerical origins.
 Indeed, increasing the minimum halo mass of the sample by a factor of 5 narrows the slope PDF at the smallest radii such that this effect is significantly smaller.